wut08/Automatic-review-Analyzer/README.md

 # Automatic-review-Analyzer

-This project designed a classifier to use for sentiment analysis of product reviews.
+This project designed a classifier to use for sentiment analysis of product reviews as part of my coursework at MIT.

 Our training set consists of reviews written by Amazon customers for various food products.